 1. Payment/subscription gateways

-Unless your business depends on a paid content model, payment controlled gateways are best avoided.
-Most blogs are set up to make money in other ways, like:
+Unless your business depends on a paid content model, gating your content with payment requirements is best avoided.
+Many popular blogs are set up to make money in other ways, like:

 - Selling a product or service

 Generally, blog UX best practice is to make your blog content easy to access and free – regardless of where your business is in its development cycle.
 Your aim should be to remove any and all barriers, so your audience stays on your site, reads the entire article, and comes back for more.

 Legibility is mandatory, not optional.
 While small or thin fonts may look elegant and clean, thin typefaces can cause usability problems and therefore lower the UX on your blog.
 To achieve accessible color contrast and legibility, blog UX designers should always work towards the optimal combination of size, weight, and color in their designs.

 Color contrast accessibility affects the readability of your digital content.
 It’s caused by poorly designed materials that haven't considered the decreased ability of some users – who have low vision, color vision deficiency or are colorblind – to see certain colors or distinguish differences in color.